pyOpenSci/python-package-guide/documentation/index.md

 ---
 name: directive-fig
 width: 80%
+alt: Screenshot of the Snyk page for movingpandas, that indicates the community is active, that it has a readme, contributing.md, and code of conduct.
+The page also shows 30 contributors and no funding.
 ---
 Screenshot showing [SNYK](https://snyk.io/advisor/python/movingpandas) package health for moving pandas.
 Notice both platforms look for a README file. *(screen shot taken Nov 23 2022)*
 ```